Tank (IL)

 -

-- is the density of the liquid.
+— the density of the liquid.

 It is possible to set a notification if the volume of liquid in the tank exceeds its capacity.
-Set the parameters.
-Liquid volume above max capacity to Warning
+Set for the parameter Liquid volume above max capacity the value is Warning' if you want to receive a warning when this happens during the simulation, or the value is `Error

 if you want the simulation to stop when this happens.

-Fluid level
+Liquid level

 option.